PRTG Manual: Channel Definitions for xFlow, IPFIX, and Packet Sniffer Sensors

 - The next rule starts with a # as the first character in a line.

-- The <name> is the channel's display name.
+- The <name> is the display name of the channel.

-- The rules are processed top to bottom (the number does not matter) and the data is accounted to the first match.
+- PRTG processes the rules from top to bottom (the number does not matter) and accounts the data to the first match.

 - PRTG automatically adds one channel named Other.
-This channel counts all traffic for which you have not defined a specific channel.
+This channel counts all traffic for which you do not define a specific channel.

-- After the name, you can use an optional [<unit>] to override the automatic unit, which is based on the source sensors.
+- After the name, you can use an optional [<unit>] to override the automatic unit, which is based on the source sensor.

-The <Rule> syntax is identical to the one described in the Filter Rules for xFlow, IPFIX, and Packet Sniffer Sensors section.
-Because data is accounted to the first match, make sure that you start with the most specific rule at the top and get less specific to the bottom.
+The <Rule> syntax is identical to the one described in section Filter Rules for xFlow, IPFIX, and Packet Sniffer Sensors.
+Because PRTG accounts data to the first match, make sure that you start with the most specific rule at the top and get less specific towards the bottom.

-We recommend that you write the rules list in an external editor first and then paste it into the Channel Definition field of the sensor in PRTG.
-If the rules contain an error, the entries are removed after adding them.
+We recommend that you write the rules list in an external editor first and then paste it into the Channel Definition field of the sensor.
+If the rules contain an error, PRTG removes the entries after you add them.

-You cannot delete channels of a sensor, even if you remove a channel from the channel definition.
+You cannot delete channels even if you remove a channel from the channel definition.
 You also cannot change the display name of channels using the channel definition of custom xFlow sensors.
-Renaming is only possible via channel settings.
+You can only rename channels in the channel settings.